End Death By Incarceration in Illinois

 The COVID-19 crisis in U.S. prisons has shone a light on the horrific conditions and overcrowding that have turned many prisons into death traps.
 But it is only a reminder of the fate of many people incarcerated in Illinois who face death-by-incarceration every year, due to decades of extreme and inhumane sentencing policies.

 Victims of crime, convicted people, and their loved ones all suffer when people are locked up for years beyond the needs of public safety.
 Nearly every other state has mechanisms to release long-term incarcerated individuals who are ready to rejoin society.
 Illinois does not.
 If nothing changes, over 5,000 Illinoisans will be required to grow old and die in prison.

-We stand with Parole Illinois, a coalition of activists inside and outside of prison dedicated to reversing the harms of extreme sentencing, in urging you to support Illinois Senate Bill 3233 (SB3233), Earned Discretionary Release.
+We stand with Parole Illinois, a coalition of activists inside and outside of prison dedicated to reversing the harms of extreme sentencing, in urging you to support Illinois Senate Bill 2333 (SB2333), Earned Discretionary Reentry.

-Sponsored by State Senators Celina Villanueva (D) and Robert Peters (D), Earned Discretionary Release (SB3233) takes a crucial step toward healing our communities by establishing the state’s first fair and inclusive system of Earned Discretionary Release (EDR).
+Sponsored by State Senator Celina Villanueva (D) and State Representative Carol Ammons (D), Earned Discretionary Reentry (SB3233) takes a crucial step toward healing our communities by establishing the state’s first fair and inclusive system of Earned Discretionary Reentry (EDR).
 It also gives every incarcerated Illinoisan the right to rehabilitative programming and requires that any needs-assessment tools be periodically reviewed for bias.

-We urge you to take a bold stance for rehabilitation and redemption and make Illinois a model of community healing by passing SB3233, Earned Discretionary Release.
+We urge you to take a bold stance for rehabilitation and redemption and make Illinois a model of community healing by passing SB3233, Earned Discretionary Reentry.